Cần Vương movement: 17th–18th century

-French involvement in Vietnam begins as early as the 17th century, with missionaries such as Alexandre de Rhodes spreading the Catholic faith.
-This situation was to remain until the late 18th century, when a popular uprising against heavy taxation and corruption, known as the Tây Sơn uprising, toppled the ruling Nguyễn family in 1776.
+French involvement in Vietnam began as early as the 17th century, with missionaries such as Alexandre de Rhodes spreading the Catholic faith.
+This situation was to remain until the late 18th century, when the Tây Sơn uprising, a popular revolt against heavy taxation and corruption, toppled the ruling Nguyễn family in 1776.
 A Nguyễn prince, Nguyễn Ánh managed to escape.
 In an attempt to regain power, Nguyễn Ánh sought the assistance of France through French missionaries in Vietnam.
 Though he did not receive formal military assistance, he was supplied with sufficient aid by sympathetic merchants and was able to reclaim the throne.
 Although not officially sanctioned by the French government, this was to heighten French interest in Vietnam and mark the start of increasing intervention.

 19th century – the loss of the South

 After regaining the throne in 1802 at the capital city of Huế in central Vietnam, Nguyễn Ánh reestablished the Confucian traditions and institutes that were overturned during the Tây Sơn uprising.
 Having returned to power with the aid of foreigners, this was in order to reassure the scholar-gentry families that comprised much of the government and bureaucracy of a return to the system that guaranteed their privileges.
-While this helped to legitimize the returning Nguyễn dynasty in the eyes of the mandarins and officials, it did little to assuage or address the grievances that sparked the Tây Sơn uprising.
+While this helped to legitimize the returning Nguyễn dynasty in the eyes of the Confucian mandarins and officials, it did little to assuage or address the grievances that sparked the Tây Sơn uprising.

 As a result, the reign of the dynasty was marred by peasant resentment and constant revolts.
 Discontentment by the oppressed peasants, particularly among the lower classes, provided fertile grounds for Catholic missionaries, further widening the divide between the Nguyễn dynasty and its subjects.
 The domestic situation would continue to worsen until the 1850s.
 This had critical implications for Vietnamese resistance to the coming French colonial aggression.
 It robbed Vietnam of a united front by setting the administration and the people against each other.
 The resulting mistrust and antagonism would discourage any attempt by the government to move the court out amongst the peasants in the advent of serious foreign incursions, a successful precedent set by previous dynasties.
 The peasantry would also be deprived of leadership and regional coordination traditionally provided by the royal court.

-In 1858, for ostensibly religious reasons, France took military action against Vietnam.
+In 1858, ostensibly to avenge the killing of some of its missionaries, France took military action against Vietnam.
 French interest in Vietnam had not waned since Nguyễn Ánh's request for assistance.
-After the 1848 revolution, the French government now had sufficient support from commercial, religious and nationalistic sources to stage its conquest of Vietnam.
+After its 1848 revolution, the French government now had sufficient support from commercial, religious and nationalistic sources to stage its conquest of Vietnam.
 A force led by Admiral Charles Rigault de Genouilly attacked and occupied the Vietnamese town of Da Nang.
 This was followed up with the capture of the Saigon in the Mekong Delta region in 1859.
 However, Vietnamese reinforcements from nearby provinces soon put both French positions under siege.
 Despite the tenuous situation of the French, Vietnamese forces were unable to force the foreigners out of the country.